Uncertainty-Aware Bayes' Rule and Its Applications: Technical and Experimental Details

 This paper assumes that (probability) density functions exist (with respect to the Lebesgue measure).
-To reduce the presentation length, the main results are only given under probability density functions; for probability mass functions, one may just change integrals to sums.
+To reduce the presentation length, the main results are only given under probability density functions; for probability mass functions, one may just change integrals to sums (with technically trivial adaptations).
 To reduce notational clutter, we implicitly mean $\vec y \in \cal Y$ and $\vec \theta \in \Theta$ throughout the paper, unless otherwise stated.